praveenweb/apple-health-ai-assistant/README.md

 [![PromptQL](https://img.shields.io/badge/Powered%20By-PromptQL-neon)](https://promptql.hasura.io)
 [![Python 3.11](https://img.shields.io/badge/python-3.11-blue.svg)](https://www.python.org/downloads/release/python-360/)

 Explore your Apple Health data in natural language to get personalized insights.
+I used AI to generate most of the code for this AI Assistant.

 Here's a sample of what you can ask:
 - What's my average walking per day?